backdrop-contrib/transliteration/README.txt

    additional language-specific variants.
-To add our custom replacement, we need to do two things: first, we need to create a new transliteration variant for Azerbaijani since it doesn't exist yet, and second, we need to map the last two digits of the hexadecimal character code (33) to the desired output:
+To add our custom replacement, we need to do two things: first, we need to create a new transliteration variant for Azerbaijani since it doesn't exist yet, and second, we need to map the last two digits of the hexadecimal character code (33) to the desired output
+   string:

      $variant['az'] = array(0x33 => 'q');